Life is Buzzing!

 My name is Tichawanda.
 I was born in 1991.
 I am the father of three children, one girl and two boys.
 I live in Masvingo Province, Zimbabwe.
 All my children are in primary school.

 Life was difficult.
 I lacked money to pay school fees, feed my family, and meet other needs.
-As I desperately sought livelihood options, I met a local farmer who practised apiculture (beekeeping) using traditional beehives made of tree bark.
+As I desperately sought livelihood options, I met a local farmer who practiced apiculture (beekeeping) using traditional beehives made of tree bark.
 Since I was looking for a way to survive, I wanted to start a beekeeping project.

 Luckily, in the same month, Christian Care (a relief and development partner of Global Mission Partners) held a meeting on climate change, and I had an opportunity to learn about their livelihood training options.